dsccommunity/DscWorkshop/Readme.md

 - Follow the lab, setting up your lab VMs with AutomatedLab.
 Deploying required services (AD, SQL, TFS...) allows you to experiment with the typical infrastructure

-- Only play with the DSC Pipeline locally on your machine, creating roles, nodes, and compiling artifacts.
+- Only play with the DSC Pipeline locally on your machine, creating roles, nodes, and compiling artefacts.

 - Browse the code and ask questions